EstherAlo/DAREY.IO-Projects/Project8/Project8.md

 sudo tail -f /var/log/httpd/access_log
 ```

-- Refreshed my LB browser several times to make sure that both servers receive HTTP GET requests from the LB – new records appeared in each server’s log file.
+- Refresh youe LB browser several times to make sure that both servers receive HTTP GET requests from the LB

 The number of requests to each server were approximately the same since I set loadfactor to the same value for both servers – this means that traffic will be disctributed evenly between them.